Skip navigation

 • Poor Nutrition: Diets lacking vitamins, minerals, and proteins undermine healthy teeth and gums.

-Addressing these risk factors can help prevent gum disease and prevent periodontal disease.
+Addressing these risk factors can help prevent gum disease and periodontal disease.
 A strong daily routine—including brushing your teeth twice a day with fluoride toothpaste—is vital for anyone prone to gum problems.

 Recognising Symptoms of Gum Disease